 Setting Up Your Pearl Gourami Tank

-Assemble what you’ll need to set up your aquarium:
+Assemble everything you need to set up your tank:

 - Filter